 Ever wonder what chefs are thinking?

-Recently, Eat Y’all asked six chefs to give us a peek into their minds as it relates to working with farmers and producers.
-There are some real gems hiding in these simple comments – advice on which businesses will grow or fail.
+Recently, EATYALL asked six chefs to give us a peek into their minds as it relates to working with farmers and producers.
+There are some real gems hiding in these simple comments – advice that will help producers grow better businesses based on better ingredients.

-While each of these chefs work in very different markets and restaurant types, but each share an outstanding commitment to thoughtful sourcing bringing the farm to table movement to life in their own way.
+While each of these chefs work in very different markets and restaurant types, each share an outstanding commitment to thoughtful sourcing that brings the farm to table movement to life in their own way.

 The following chefs took time to answer our questions to help you better understand their perspective: